 Method 4.
 Focus on the solution and conclusions, not on the problem

 If the criticism is fair, accept it and admit mistakes, and focus on correcting them.
-And when you solve the problem, analyze the situation, answer yourself what could be improved or changed, what you have learned, how and where else you can use it.
+When you solve the problem, analyze the situation, answer yourself what could be improved or changed, what you have learned, and how and where else you can use it.

-The essence of critical comments refers to our knowledge and skills, behavior or attitude to people or situations.
-If we have written a report incompletely, illiterate and with errors, then we lack knowledge in this area and the skills to analyze and structure information.
+The essence of critical comments refers to our knowledge and skills, behavior, or attitude toward people or situations.
+If we have written a report incompletely, illiterate, and with errors, then we lack knowledge in this area and the skills to analyze and structure information.
 And we conclude that it is necessary to learn more and acquire the necessary competencies.
 If we are criticized for passing the report at the last second or breaking the deadline, it is important for us to master the techniques of time management and change the usual behavior strategies.

 Method 5.
 Cope with emotional reactions.
 7 Ways to cope with criticism and get benefits.

 If everything is fine with your self-esteem, then you will not pay attention to the boor or you will instantly forget about him.
 If you are offended by this, perhaps you should work on your self-esteem and your own emotional stability.
 Attacks in your address should be perceived as training situations.

 But sometimes we are even offended by comments on the case, expressed in the most friendly and polite form.
 No one insults us, accuses or humiliates us, but in a calm manner, they show us what is wrong and how it would be better to do it.
 Why do we still get offended or upset?